souldanger/jekyll-pwa-workbox/README.md

 # Jekyll PWA Workbox Plugin

 A Jekyll plugin that makes your PWA / Website available offline and allows you to install on desktop and mobile*.
-It generates and injects a precache list into a Workbox service worker and handles the registration process in a secure way.
+It generates and injects a precache list into a [Workbox][workbox] service worker and handles the registration process in a secure way.
 _* does not fully work with iOS/Safari to date_

 The plugin was originally developed by [Lavas Project](https://github.com/lavas-project/jekyll-pwa).